mifrandir/mfocs/notes/flow_of_a_vector_field.md

 Notice that $\phi_t$ is the identity on $V$.

-> A vector fields vectors point in the direction of the flow at every point.
+> *A vector field's vectors point in the direction of the flow at every point.*